Oregon Health & Science University: School of Medicine

-The OHSU School of Medicine has a faculty of approximately 1,750 and confers a variety of degrees, including Doctor of Medicine, Doctor of Philosophy, Master of Science, Master of Physician Assistant Studies, and Master of Public Health.
+The OHSU School of Medicine has a faculty of 2,480 and confers a variety of degrees, including Doctor of Medicine, Doctor of Philosophy, Master of Science, Master of Physician Assistant Studies, and Master of Public Health.
 In 2022, the U.S. News & World Report ranked OHSU 4th overall in Primary Care Rankings and 32nd in Research Rankings.
 In addition, the publication ranked the school 1st in Family Medicine.
-As one of only two medical schools in Oregon, and the only awarding a Doctor of Medicine degree (College of Osteopathic Medicine of the Pacific, Northwest located in Lebanon, Oregon awards a Doctor of Osteopathic Medicine degree and was established in 2011), OHSU is committed to meeting the health care needs of the state with typically 70% of the students from in-state.
-Admissions is highly competitive, with the school receiving over 6,700 applications and interviewing approximately 570 applicants for 150 seats.
-The average GPA of the entering class is 3.63 with a median MCAT score of 509.
-Its Physician Assistant program was most recently ranked 5th by U.S. News & World Report.
+It is one of two medical schools in Oregon, and the only awarding a Doctor of Medicine degree.
+As of January 2026, 82% of the students are from in-state.
+The school receives over 6,000 applications and interviewing 543 applicants and accepting about 230.
+The average GPA of the entering class is 3.66 with a median MCAT score of 509.
+Its Physician Assistant program was ranked 21st as of January 2026 by U.S. News & World Report.